ysangkok/cn2-lab1/README.md

 Check out the folders `scenario1`, `scenario2`, `scenario3`, `scenario4` for more photos and raw light sensor readings.
 The captured images are available upon request.

+Build instructions
+---

+This is an Android Studio project.
+Import it into Android Studio, and it will build with Gradle.
+It can also build with Gradle alone, but we didn't test that.

 Scenario 1
 ---